ayodejiAgboola/ChordPractice/README.md

 # ChordPractice
-Implementation of a distributed hash table using chord
+Implementation of a distributed key value store using chord